American Standard Faucets Review & Rating Updated: June 3, 2025

 This Company In Brief

-For most of a century and a half American Standard Companies was an American manufacturer of high-quality sanitary ware selling its products worldwide.
+For most of a century and a half, American Standard Companies was an American manufacturer of high-quality sanitary ware selling its products worldwide.

-Today, what's left of American Standard in the U.S. is a Japanese company and American Standard faucets are not American faucets.
+Today, what's left of American Standard in the U.S. is a Japanese company, and American Standard faucets are not American faucets.
 They are American-designed faucets, but they are made primarily in Mexico from Asian-made parts and components.

-The faucets are well designed and of fair to very good quality supported by a lifetime warranty and excellent customer service.
 A renewed emphasis on design is improving the look of the collection but American Standard's cartridge technology has not kept pace with the enhancements available from other companies.

 American Standard shares with Kohler the credit for successfully adapting the technique of bonding vitreous porcelain to cast iron and steel bathroom fixtures, a process that made sanitary bathware possible.

-Scottish-born inventor David Dunbar Buick (later the founder of the Buick Motor Company) patented a method for "permanently bonding vitreous enamel to cast iron" in 1881.
-American standard, then Standard Manufacturing, began experimenting with enameling in 1880, soon perfecting the process of enameling steel bathtubs.
-The company's enamel-on-steel bathtubs, cast iron sinks and porcelain toilets became the hub of a plumbing empire that, by 1929, had become the world's largest producer of bathroom fixtures
+The company's enamel-on-steel bathtubs, cast iron sinks, and porcelain toilets became the hub of a plumbing empire that, by 1929, had become the world's largest producer of bathroom fixtures.

-With the publication of The Evolution of the Bath Room in 1912 comparing the modern sanitary bathroom to the wood and tin bathroom of 30 years prior, American Standard was able to truthfully claim that "The bathroom of today is infinitely more cleanly, durable and efficient."
+Its 1912 publication, The Evolution of the Bath Room, comparing the modern sanitary bathroom to the wood and tin bathroom of 30 years prior, was able to truthfully claim that

 The Last Hurrah

 With the closing of the former Crane Plumbing plant in Nevada, Missouri in 2015, the Salem facility is the last plant in North America that still makes steel products for American Standard.
-All the others are gone, the manufacturing moved to Asia and Mexico.

 The three-layer sandwich construction allows the company to use a lighter gauge steel to reduce weight to half as much as traditional cast iron.
 It better resists warping, has better heat retention, improved sound-dampening qualities, and is nearly as durable.